The Tapanuli Orangutan, A Humpback Shrimp, And A Hitchhiking Beetle Are Among The Top 10 New Species Of 2018

 These lists feature the best discoveries of the previous year, which means that all the candidates for 2018 have been either discovered or placed in the evolutionary tree of life since the beginning of 2017.
 In addition, to make it on the list, the new species must be described in a scientific journal and given a scientific name over the past year.

-This year’s list brings into focus some truly captivating creatures, and includes a volcanic bacterium, a protist, three arthropods, two plants, two mammals, and the deepest-dwelling fish in the sea.
+This year’s list brings into focus some truly captivating creatures and includes a volcanic bacterium, a protist, three arthropods, two plants, two mammals, and the deepest-dwelling fish in the sea.

 These creatures hail from all over the world, starting with Brazil and Costa Rica and all the way to Australia, Indonesia, and China.
-One mystery entry remains of unknow origin, since it was discovered in an aquarium and no one knows exactly where it exists in the wild.
+One mystery entry remains of unknown origin since it was discovered in an aquarium and no one knows exactly where it exists in the wild.

 A rare great ape, a 130-foot-tall tree and an extinct marsupial lion make the Top 10 New Species list for 2018 https://t.co/HQlWGS1oNm pic.twitter.com/CiQAToXu2i